lisamariepritchett/python-sandbox/README.md

 # python-sandbox

 ## ML Experiment Module
-The ml_experiment module provides two objects for stream lining machine learning development experiment workflows.
+The ml_experiment module provides two objects for streamlining machine learning development experiment workflows.

 The MLData class takes a Pandas dataframe with target and X fields specified and splits it into Train, Validation, and Test sets.
 This allows the Data Scientist to have one object containing all the data sets.